“I want to talk of the past and the present and the future with you…”

 Minokichi is slow to recover from his ordeal, lying ill and withdrawn in the cottage he shares with his mother; and, for a time, she must cut and sell wood in order to support him.
 But with the coming of spring, Minokichi regains his strength and is able to venture out once again, and to reassume his financial responsibilities.
 Each day he goes into the forest to work, returning at nightfall with bundles of wood for selling.

 One day, as he returns home at sunset, Minokichi encounters a woman, Yuki.
-She tells him shyly that she has lost her parents and has no brother, and so is travelling to Edo in the hope of finding employment as a servant.
+She tells him shyly that she has lost her parents and has no brother, and so is making her way to Edo in the hope of finding employment as a servant.
 As they are travelling the same road, the two walk on together; and, as night falls, Minokichi invites Yuki to shelter for the night with himself and his mother…

 Well.
 Yuki never does make it to Edo.
-In time, she and Minokichi are married; they have three children together, and care for Mother together for the rest of her life.
+In time, she and Minokichi are married; they have three children, and care for Mother together for the rest of her life.
 Yuki herself gains a reputation as an excellent wife and mother: sweet-tempered, caring and dutiful, even her mother-in-law never had a bad word to say about her, as the other village women observe laughingly to one another; even as they cannot seriously resent the fact that Yuki never seems to get any older, despite living the relatively hard life of a woodcutter’s wife.

 By this time Minokichi has a sideline as a maker of sandals: he has made pairs for each of the children, and we see now that he has made some for Yuki, too, a fine pair with red trimming.
 Yuki, meanwhile, is making new kimonos which, with the sandals, will be the children’s holiday gifts.